Moab Elopement Guide: Advice From A Local Photographer

 There are two types of permits you may need for your Moab elopement, depending on where you wish to hold your ceremony and any other locations you may want to have photos taken.

 There are a LOT of ducks to get in a row for your Moab elopement or small wedding which is why having local, elopement-specialist photographers on your team is a HUGE advantage (Hi, that’s us!).
-We know Moab elopements INSIDE OUT.

-Leave No Trace Considerations
+Respecting Your Elopement ‘Venue’: Leave No Trace Considerations

 For those unfamiliar with the idea of ‘Leave No Trace’, it is a set of 7 principles written by the Center for Outdoor Ethics, aimed at encouraging us ALL to act as stewards for the natural environment.